 The School approves a final budget in May based on enrollment projections for the school year.
-In October after enrollment stabilizes, adjustments are made to the budget.
+In December after enrollment stabilizes, adjustments are made to the budget.
 At year-end, the school had some variances between its final budgeted and actual activities.
-On the revenue side, revenues came in \$189,273 over budget due to Mill Levy Override funding came in higher than expected.
-The school unrecognized \$19,858.62 of Capital Construction fund and restrict the funds for school year 2023.
-The school recognized \$574,017 Elementary and Secondary School Emergency Relief (ESSER).
-Expenses came in \$251,594 under budget due to Salaries and Employee Benefits; The final budget approval for FY22 was January 2022, there were three resignations after January's approval.
-Health insurance and discretionary incentive came in under budget than expected.
+On the revenue side, revenues came in \$407,262 over budget due to Mill Levy Override funding, Interest, Grants & Donations, and Per Pupil Revenue came in higher than expected.
+The school unrecognized \$10,254 of Capital Construction fund and restrict the funds for school year 2024.
+The school recognized \$639,511 Elementary and Secondary School Emergency Relief (ESSER).
+Expenses came in \$235,351 under budget due to Salaries and Employee Benefits and DPS Purchased Services; The final budget approval for FY23 was December 2022, there were 6 budgeted employees for the year that either were terminated or resigned.
 Not spending budgeted expenses and to remain compliant with Statute and continue to expand school programs long term through reserves.
 There were two budget amendments approved during FY2022.